abahcheli/gerenuq/README.md

 The samfile should be the output from a minimap2 alignment that may be filtered by samtools.

-Required input parameters is a samfile (-i or --input) and output file (-o or --output).
-Output will a samfile filtered according to input or default parameters.
+Required input parameters is a samfile, bamfile or paf file (-i or --input) and output file (-o or --output).
+Output will a samfile, bamfile or paf file filtered according to input or default parameters.
 For example, a simple input would be:

 ```
 gerenuq -i raw_samfile.sam -o filtered_samfile.sam